 Rats and Mice — There are 40 to 50 species of rats and mice in Texas of varying characteristics, habitats and economic destructiveness.
 The Norway rat* (Rattus norvegicus) and the roof rat* (Rattus rattus), both non-native species, are probably the most common and the most destructive.
 They also are instrumental in the transmission of several dread diseases, including bubonic plague and typhus.
 The common house mouse* (Mus musculis) is estimated in the hundreds of millions annually.
 The Mexican vole (Microtus mexicanus guadalupensis), also called the Guadalupe Mountain vole, is found only in the higher elevations of the Guadalupe Mountains National Park and just over the border into New Mexico.

-Ringtail — The ringtail (Bassariscus astutus) is found statewide but is rare in the Lower Valley and the Coastal Plains.
+Ringtail — The ringtail (Bassariscus astutus) is a cat-sized carnivore resembling a small fox with a long raccoon-like tail.
+It found statewide but is rare in the Lower Valley and the Coastal Plains.
+Ringtails are nocturnal and live in a variety of habitats, preferring rocky areas, such as rock piles, stone fences, and canyon walls.

 Shrew — Four species are found in Texas: the southern short-tailed shrew (Blarina Carolinensis), found in the eastern one-fourth of the state; the least shrew (Cryptotis parva), in the eastern and central parts of the state; the Elliot’s short-tailed shrew (Blarina hylophaga), known only in Aransas, Montague and Bastrop counties); and the desert shrew (Notiosorex crawfordi), found in the western two-thirds of the state.